acalvino4/docxFindReplace/README.md

 ## This is a macro that performs a series of find/replace operations on a collection of MS word documuments.

+To view the script outside MS word, open *FindReplaceAllFiles.bas* in any text editor

 #### Setup

 The setup just involves organizing the files as shown in SetupDiagram.png: